The Karoo

 By Air

-The closest international airport to the Karoo is Cape Town International Airport.
-From there, you can either rent a car or take a domestic flight to one of the regional airports, such as George Airport or Port Elizabeth Airport.
-Both airports offer convenient connections to the Karoo.
+Cape Town International Airport is the nearest major airport.
+From there, you can rent a car or take a domestic flight to regional airports like George or Port Elizabeth, which provide access to the Karoo.

 By Road